BenKashouris/BenKashouris.github.io/_articles/Fast_Fibonacci.md

 \end{bmatrix}$$

 ## Designing an algorithm
-The implementation details of both square and multiply and matrix multiplication are beyond the scope of this post, instead we will pass these off to generic functions when necessary.
+The implementation details of both square and multiply and matrix multiplication are beyond the scope of this post; instead, we will pass these off to generic functions when necessary.

-Problem statement: Given a list, ‘coefficients’, of constants which represent the coefficients of the recurrence rule starting with Fn-1 and a list, ‘seeds’, of seed values starting with F1 find the nth term.
+Problem statement: Given a list, ‘coefficients’, of constants which represent the coefficients of the recurrence rule starting with $$a_1$$ and a list, ‘seeds’, of seed values starting with $$F_1$$ find the nth term.

 The very first thing to check is that the nth term asked for isn’t already one given in the seed value.
 ```
-def get_nth_value(coeffients: List[float], seeds: List[float], n: int)-> int:
+def get_nth_value(coefficients: List[float], seeds: List[float], n: int)-> int:
-    order = len(coeffients)
+    order = len(coefficients)
     if 1 <= n <= order: return seeds[n-1]
 ```
 We then construct the recurrence matrix and the seed matrix.
 The function Matrix here takes in a 2d list representing the values in the matrix and returns a matrix with those values that can be operated on.
-We know that the first row of values is just the coefficients of the relation rule.
-We know that the rest of the matrix is made up by the identity matrix shifted one position to the left.
-Or the identity matrix with everything shifted down one and the removal of the last row.
-So what we can do is construct a 2d list representing the identity matrix and then we can remove the last row and add it to the coefficients list.
+We also now the rest of matrix is 1's on the diagonal which we can form by chopping of the last row of the identity matrix.
 ```
-    coeffients_matrix = Matrix([coeffients] + make_idenity_matrix_list(order)[:-1])
+    recurrence_matrix = Matrix([coefficients] + make_identity_matrix_list(order)[:-1])
 ```
-We then construct the coefficient matrix.
-The only thing to note is that we have to reverse the list since the recurrence rule and seed matrices are given in opposite orders.

 We can now work on calculating the nth term.
-A nice way to visualise this next step is to think about the seed matrix being a slider on an infinite list of the terms of the sequence.
-If we wish to change the position of the slider we must multiply by the recurrence rule.
-We work out the amount that we must shift the slider in order to have the nth term on the first value of the slider.
-We then pass the exponentiation to square and multiply and finally times by the seed matrix.
-We can then just return the value in the top left.
+First, we define difference as the number of steps we need to advance the state vector in order to reach $$F_n$$.
+Then, we pass the exponentiation $$\text{recurrence_matrix}^{\text{difference}}$$ to square and multiply and finally times by the seed matrix.
+We can then just return the value at the top of the output vector.
 ```
     difference = n - order
-    foo = square_and_multiply(coeffients_matrix, difference)
+    foo = square_and_multiply(recurrence_matrix, difference)
     final_matrix = foo * seed_matrix
     return final_matrix[0][0]
 ```

-## A tiny last comment

-Our current algorithm functions for positive values of N. But we can easily extend this to work for negative values of N. Going back to the slider metaphor, if we wish to slide the slider the opposite way how can we do this?
-Well we can multiply by the inverse of the recurrence matrix.
+Our current algorithm functions for positive values of N. But we can easily extend this to work for negative values of N, by adding the ability to invert our recurrence_matrix.
-Given that $$A^{-n}=(A^{-1})^n$$ it is actually sufficient to invert the matrix if the difference is negative.
-Adding this to our code we get the final algorithm.
+Given that $$A^{-n}=(A^{-1})^n=(A^n)^{-1}$$, it is sufficient to invert the matrix if the difference is negative, then continue as if it were postive.
+Adding this to our code, we get the final algorithm.
 ```
 def get_nth_value(coefficients: List[float], seeds: List[float], n: int) -> int:
     order = len(coefficients)
     if 1 <= n <= order: return seeds[n-1]
     seed_matrix = Matrix([[i] for i in seeds[::-1]])
-    coeffients_matrix = Matrix([coefficients] + make_idenity_matrix_list(order)[:-1])
+    recurrence_matrix = Matrix([coefficients] + make_idenity_matrix_list(order)[:-1])
     difference = n - order
     if difference < 0:
         difference *= -1
-        coeffients_matrix = coeffients_matrix.inverse()
+        recurrence_matrix = recurrence_matrix.inverse()
-    foo = square_and_multiply(coeffients_matrix, difference)
+    foo = square_and_multiply(recurrence_matrix, difference)
     final_matrix = foo * seed_matrix
     return final_matrix[0][0]
 ```
-Thanks 🙂
+And there we have it: a log(n) method for calculating the n-th term of any linear homogeneous recurrence relationship with constant coefficients.